ANTOINE1128/To-Do-List/README.md

 - [ add more pages ]
 - [ add styling ]
-- [ add coding playground to it where where visitors can interact with ]
+- [ add coding playground to it where visitors can interact with ]

 ## 🤝 Contributing <a name="contributing"></a>